 A student may obtain only one (1) signature per patient.
-If a patient is having multiple procedures they must select the procedure that they want to document for their ARRT clinical requirements.
+If a patient is having multiple procedures, they must select the procedure that they want to document for their ARRT clinical requirements.

 Multiple signatures may be obtained for quality control CT and MRI procedures only.
-The procedures may have the same date but must be documented as different times.
+The procedures may have the same date and times.
 This is the only category in which this is acceptable.